JowiM/dionysos/README.md

 	2. './client play' Allows the user to enter name and play game.
 When all questions answered will give a small report.
 	3. '.client ranking' Lists all the rankings

-	> I set GOPATH to the folder dionysus